-The scope of the governance rules imposed by the ECB on leveraged transactions is extensive and implies significant changes in risk management, particularly in terms of the auditing, monitoring and reporting responsibilities of the financial institutions concerned.
+The scope of the governance rules imposed by the ECB on leveraged transactions is extensive and implies significant changes in risk management, particularly in terms of the auditing, monitoring, and reporting responsibilities of the financial institutions concerned.
 Even if the implementation of the guidelines will initially only be pursued within the context of a banking supervisory dialogue, it can be expected that compliance with the guidelines will also be the subject of supervision audits in the future.

 The finance industry must generally expect that risk scenarios will be responded to with far-reaching regulatory or government intervention, which in turn will lead to comprehensive governance regulations.
-Digital credit management enables banks to implement the often cross-divisional requirements of these regulations quick and transparently.
+Digital credit management enables banks to implement the often cross-divisional requirements of these regulations fast and transparently.
 From the documentation of specific processes to the highest data protection requirements: financial service providers must be prepared for the responsible management of their risks and the associated data.

 Image Source: Teaser: William Potter- 868950364 - iStock